semahawk/euler/README.md

 # Project Euler

-These are my solutions to some of the problems.
+These are my solutions (or just attempts) to some of the problems.
 Seriously, __don't__ look any further, unless you are __100% percent__ sure you know what you do.
 Spoilers are baaaad.
 You've been warned.

 ## Project what???